 Our inventories have been valued at the lower of cost or market.
 We balance the need to maintain prudent inventory levels to ensure competitive delivery performance with the risk of excess or obsolete inventory due to changing technology and customer requirements, and new product introductions.
 Beginning in the first quarter of fiscal 2011, the manufacturing of our products was handled primarily by contract manufacturers.
 Our contract manufacturers procure components and manufacture our products based on our forecast of product demand.
 We regularly review inventory quantities on hand and record a provision for excess and obsolete inventory based primarily on our estimated forecast of product demand, the stage of the product life cycle, anticipated end of product life and production requirements.
-During fiscal 2012, 2011 and 2010, we recorded charges to reduce the carrying value of our inventories to the lower of cost or market totaling \$3.4 million, \$14.5 million and \$29.6 million, respectively.
-Such charges equaled 0.8%, 3.2%, and 6.4% of our revenue in fiscal 2012, 2011 and 2010, respectively.
-The review of excess and obsolete inventory primarily relates to the microwave business.
 Several factors may influence the sale and use of our inventories, including decisions to exit a product line, technological change, new product development and competing product offerings.
 These factors could result in a change in the amount of obsolete inventory quantities on hand.
 Additionally, our estimates of future product demand may prove to be inaccurate, in which case the provision required for excess and obsolete inventory may be overstated or understated.
 In the future, if we determine that our inventory is overvalued, we would be required to recognize such costs in cost of product sales and services in our Statement of Operations at the time of such determination.
-In the case of goods which have been written down below cost at the close of a fiscal quarter, such reduced amount is considered the new lower cost basis for s
+In the case of goods which have been written down below cost at the close of a fiscal quarter, such reduced amount is considered the new lower cost basis for subsequent accounting purposes, and subsequent changes in facts and circumstances do not result in the restoration or increase in that newly established cost basis.
+We did not make any material changes in the valuation methodology during the past three fiscal years.